amandavisconti/AdaExquisite/index.md

 cares not a bit.
 It stretches, yawns.
 It stands.
 sturdily, awaiting to be born.

-The strings of the loom swell, warp and weft.
+The strings of the loom swell, warp and weft
+weft and warp.
+One thread.
+snaps; the rest stretch on and. on.

+Ada dies; no one is more surprised